 Almonds are one of nature’s most nutritious foods.
 Rich in protein, vitamin D, folate, monounsaturated fats, and minerals like selenium, almonds provide essential building blocks for strong bones and teeth.
 Eating just two handfuls of raw unsalted almonds each week provides all the recommended dietary allowance for adults.

-According to experts, almond oil contains some of the highest omega 3 fatty acids concentrations compared to any other food source.
-Omega 3 oils are vital because they play a key role in maintaining good cardiovascular function, boosting brain power, and protecting eyesight.
-Raw almonds are also great sources of fiber, making them beneficial for digestive health.
+According to experts, almond oil contains some of the highest omega-3 fatty acid concentrations compared to other food sources.
+Omega 3 fats are vital because they are essential in maintaining good cardiovascular function, boosting brain power, and protecting eyesight.
+Raw almonds are also excellent sources of fiber, making them beneficial for digestive health.

 Avocado

 Add avocado slices to your salads for added creaminess; mash them on sandwiches instead of bread for extra crunch; use them in guacamole recipes, or enjoy them sliced over fish dishes.
-If you can find ripe ones, try adding diced avocado to soups and stews for more flavor.
+Add diced avocado to soups and stews for more flavor if you can find ripe ones.

 Beans

 Beans are full of plant-based proteins, complex carbohydrates, and fiber.
-Packed with soluble and insoluble fibers, beans keep your digestion moving smoothly while filling you up without weighing you down.
+Packed with soluble and insoluble fibers, beans keep your digestion moving smoothly, filling you up without weighing you down.

-Fiber keeps your gut bacteria happy, too, promoting intestinal wellness and keeping bloating away.
+Fiber also keeps your gut bacteria happy, promoting intestinal wellness and keeping bloating away.
 Try different beans: adzuki, cannellini, chickpeas, lentils, navy, pinto, soybeans, white kidney, and yellow split peas.
-And remember to soak dried beans before cooking them to make sure they cook evenly.
+And remember to soak dried beans before cooking them to ensure they cook evenly.

 Blueberry

 Blueberries are bursting with disease-fighting antioxidants and phytochemicals.
 Phytochemicals are chemical substances produced by plants that act as natural pesticides, deterring insects from feeding on their leaves.
-When eaten, these chemicals enter the human system through the stomach walls and then travel throughout the body via the lymphatic system.
+When eaten, these chemicals enter the human system through the stomach walls and travel through the body via the lymphatic system.

-This means that consuming large amounts of fresh blueberries is an easy way to get high doses of anti-oxidants into our bodies.
-Antioxidant intake is effective at reducing risk factors for many diseases, especially cancer.
+This means consuming large amounts of fresh blueberries is an easy way to get high doses of anti-oxidants into our bodies.
+Antioxidant intake effectively reduces risk factors for many diseases, especially cancer.
 In fact, according to researchers, “blueberries may be able to prevent certain types of cancers due to their ability to block tumor growth.”
 The USDA recommends men eat about 2 cups of fresh blueberries every week.
 Women should aim for 1 cup.

 Broccoli